shelleywong/CSCI567-Course-Materials/Assignments/Project.md

     * If you did not contribute your portion of the overall app development, you will lost credit for your project grade.
 This will come from team evaluations and analysis of your physical code contributions on GitHub and/or GitLab.

 **General Grading Scale for Final Projects:**
-* 90% or above: Superior work (exceeds expectations, demonstrates exceptional quality, creativity, and execution)
+* **90% or above**: Superior work (exceeds expectations, demonstrates exceptional quality, creativity, and execution)
+  * Goes well beyond minimum requirements
+  * Technically strong, well-tested, well-documented, clear planning and attention to detail
+  * High level of ownership; be able to discuss your work clearly and confidently; shows engagement and improvement
+  * Work stands out in effort, quality, and insight
-* 80% or above: Very good work (better than adequate -- meets all requirements and shows thoughtful implementation and attention to detail)
+* **80% or above**: Very good work (above average, better than adequate)
+  * Meets all requirements and goes beyond in at least some areas
+  * Shows thoughtful implementation, attention to detail, consistent effort and improvement
+  * Reflects both competency and some extra care
-* 70% or above: Adequate work (meets the basic requirements but lacks depth, polish, or refinement)
+* **70% or above**: Adequate work (meets basic requirements)
+  * Meets minimum technical and functional requirements but may lack depth, polish, or refinement
+  * Shows effort and improvement, even if execution is not perfect
-* 60% or above: Minimally acceptable work (meets some requirements but is incomplete or underdeveloped)
+* **60% or above**: Minimally acceptable work (meets some requirements)
+  * Meets some minimal requirements but is incomplete or underdeveloped in key areas
-* Below 60%: Unacceptable work (fails to meet the minimum expectations)
+* **Below 60%**: Unacceptable work (fails to meet the minimum expectations)
+  * Reminder: Some work is always better than none.
+If you complete and submit some work (and you have not violated any academic integrity policies), you will receive a grade greater than 0 on the final project and may still be able to pass the class.
+If you do not submit a final project, you cannot pass this class.